Samsung 2025 TVs

 Samsung QN70F

-For the first time, side backlight miniLED will be applied here, but the picture quality will not be as good as miniLED zone dimming, which is used in older models.
+For the first time, side backlight miniLED will be used here.
+However, the picture quality will not be as good as miniLED zone dimming found in older models.

 - “Neo QLED”